Kurento/kurento/source/dev/dev_guide.rst

 **Installing the debug symbols does not impose any extra load to the system**.
 So, it doesn't really hurt at all to have them installed even in production setups, where they will prove useful whenever an unexpected crash happens to bring the system down and a postmortem stack trace is automatically generated.

-First thing to do is to enable the Ubuntu's official **Debug Symbol Packages** repository:
+After having :doc:`installed Kurento </user/installation>`, first thing to do is to enable the Ubuntu's official **Debug Symbol Packages** repository:

 .. code-block:: bash